-Freedom of Speech and Compelled Speech U.S. Const. amend.
-I; 42 U.S.C. § 1983 (Voter Registration Disclaimer) Against Defendant Lee
+Freedom of Speech and Association and Viewpoint/Speaker Discrimination U.S. Const. amend.
+I; 42 U.S.C. § 1983 (Voter Registration Delivery Restriction)

+Against Defendant Lee

-- 197. Plaintiffs reallege and incorporate by reference all prior paragraphs of this Complaint as though fully set forth herein. - 198.
-42 U.S.C. § 1983 provides a cause of action, including for declaratory or injunctive relief, against "[e]very person who, under color of any statute, ordinance, regulation, custom, or usage...subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws...." - 199.
-Plaintiffs Florida Rising Together, UnidosUS, Faith in Florida, Equal Ground, Hispanic Federation, and Poder Latinx enjoy rights under the First Amendment to the United States Constitution, as applied to the states by the Fourteenth Amendment, to engage in protected speech and expression, including political speech.
+- 219. Plaintiffs reallege and incorporate by reference paragraphs 1-163 of this Complaint as though fully set forth herein. - 220.
+42 U.S.C. § 1983 provides a cause of action including for declaratory or injunctive relief, against "[e]very person who, under color of any statute, ordinance, regulation, custom, or usage...subjects, or causes to be subjected, any citizen of the United States or other person within the jurisdiction thereof to the deprivation of any rights, privileges, or immunities secured by the Constitution and laws...." - 221.
+Plaintiffs Florida Rising Together, Equal Ground, UnidosUS, Faith in Florida, Hispanic Federation, Poder Latinx, and Mi Familia Vota Education Fund enjoy rights under the First Amendment to the United States Constitution, as applied to the states by the Fourteenth Amendment, to engage in protected speech, expression and association, including political speech, and to be free from discriminatory restrictions on their speech on the basis of their views and identities.

-- 200. In engaging in organized voter registration activities, Plaintiff Florida Rising Together, Equal Ground, UnidosUS, Faith in Florida, Hispanic Federation, and Poder Latinx engage in speech and expression protected by the First Amendment. - 201.
-Plaintiffs' voter registration activities, including their conversations with voters in the course of those activities, constitute speech and expressive conduct intended to share Plaintiffs' belief in the importance of participation by all eligible citizens, including marginalized and excluded constituencies, in the democratic process.
+- 222. In engaging in organized voter registration activities, Plaintiff Florida Rising Together, Equal Ground, UnidosUS, Faith in Florida, Hispanic Federation, Poder Latinx, and Mi Familia Vota Education Fund engage in speech, expression, and association protected by the First Amendment. - 223.
+Plaintiffs' voter registration activities, including their conversations with voters in the course of those activities, constitute protected speech and expressive conduct intended to share Plaintiffs' belief in the importance of participation by all eligible citizens, including marginalized and excluded constituencies, in the democratic process.
 Advocating for that belief by working to persuade Floridians to vote and to assist eligible voters in registering to vote is core political speech and expression.

-See Meyer, 486 U.S. at 421-23.
+See Mover, 486 U.S. at 421-23.
+Plaintiffs' voter registration activities also constitute associative conduct that is protected under the First Amendment.
+See League of Women Voters of Fla. v.
+Browning, 863 F. Supp.
+2d 1155, 1158 (N.D.
+Fla.
+2012) (describing voter registration activities as "speak[ing] and act[ing] collectively with others, implicating the First Amendment right of association"). - 224.
+Restrictions on protected political speech, expression, and association violate the First Amendment when they "significantly inhibit" election-related speech and expression and are "not warranted by the state interests ... alleged to justify [the] restrictions."
+Buckley v.
+Am.
+Constitutional Law Found., 525 U.S. 182,